adamnemecek/femtovg/README.md

 Antialiased 2D vector drawing library written in Rust.
 Ported from https://github.com/memononen/nanovg

 Most of the implementation is the same as the original C code with some bug fixes, some features added and several parts have been made more Rust-y.
-Rendering is done via one OpenGl (ES) 3.0+ backend.
+FemtoVG has  rendering support via OpenGl (ES) 3.0+ backend and the wgpu backend.

 ## Screenshots
 ### Demo
 ![demo](assets/demo.png)
-Run with `cargo run --example demo`
+Run with `cargo run --example demo` for the `OpenGL` backend and run with `cargo run --example wgpu_demo` for the `wgpu` backend.
+Run with `--release` for best performance.

 ### Breakout
 ![breakout](assets/breakout.png)